surma/surma.dev/content/things/streams-for-reactive-programming.md

 ---

-Streams and observables always felt similar to me.
-But where are they different?
-Can I use streams to write code?
+Can you use [WHATWG Streams] for reactive programming?
 It seems so.
+But that does not mean they are equivalent to observables.

 <!--more-->